 • Seville Cathedral – The third largest cathedral in the world and home to the tomb of Christopher Columbus.

-• Cordoba’s Mezquita-Catedral – A remarkable cathedral built inside a mosque.
+• Cordoba’s Mezquita-Catedral – A remarkable cathedral built inside a mosque is a fascinating insight into the history of Andalucía.

 • Granada’s Alhambra Palace – The finest example of Islamic architecture in Western Europe.